 Marcel Proust was a French novelist, essayist and critic.
 He is quoted as saying, "All our final decisions are made in a state of mind that is not going to last," and "Our intonations contain our philosophy of life, what each of us is constantly telling himself about things," and "The real voyage of discovery consists not in seeking new landscapes, but in having new eyes."
-I like the way he thinks.

 What is your idea of perfect happiness?